Lionsberg/lionsberg-wiki/README.md

 Hello, world.

-Welcome to the Lionsberg Wiki.
+Welcome.
 We are glad you are here.

-Lionsberg is being purpose-built as a system and gathering place where a community of goodwill can work together on the [[One Thing]] that unites us All.
+We are co-creating a system and gathering place where individuals, organizations, and communities can work together twoards the [[One Thing]] that unites us All.

-We often refer to this as the [[Meta Goal]] of the [[Meta Project]] or the [[Meta Game]].

 Simply, _we are attempting to inspire a diverse global community to design and build itself so that together we can design and build a better world_.